safdar-azeem/vue-ssr-lite/examples/middleware-example/README.md

 For `/dashboard/nested`:

 - `authMiddleware` is declared by `/dashboard`.
-- The middleware still runs for the nested route.
+- It runs when the Dashboard route record is entered.
-- Its returned props belong to `DashboardPage.vue`.
+- Its returned props belong to `DashboardPage.vue` and remain accepted while that parent stays active.
+- Navigating between Dashboard descendants does not rerun it or clear those accepted parent props.
 - They are not automatically injected into `DashboardNestedPage.vue`.

 This keeps nested-route inheritance predictable without changing the meaning of route ownership.

 ## Execution order

-For `/dashboard/nested`:
+When `/dashboard/nested` is entered from outside the Dashboard branch:

 ```text
 request or browser navigation